MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmos-db-mongo-api.md

 ## Solution Architecture

-The solution uses an Azure Functions app to receive the data which is then sent to Azure Cosmos DB from the Mongoose SDK.
+The solution uses an Azure Functions app to receive the data, which is then sent to Azure Cosmos DB from the Mongoose SDK.

 :::image type="content" source="../media/azure-function-cosmos-db-mongo-api/flow-client-serverless-cosmos-db.png" alt-text="Flow chart showing path of HTTP request to pass data through Azure Functions and store in Azure Cosmos DB.":::